echronos/echronos/pm/reviews/arm_mpu_support/Stefan_Götz.0.md

 Comment 19: Rework
 For consistency, how about prefixing this and other public non-API functions with `rtos_internal_`?

+[sebastian.holzapfel: good point, done.
+Also fixed the naming consistency of mpu_handle_fault while I was here.]

 Location: components/mpu-armv7m/implementation.c:368
 Comment 20: Rework
 Remove extra space before assignment operator.